estif0/TaskMaster/README.md

 ### Installation 🛠️

 1.  **Clone the repository**:

         ```sh
         git clone https://github.com/estif0/TaskMaster.git
         cd TaskMaster
         ```

 2.  **Set up the database**:

     - Create a MySQL database named `TaskMaster`.
     - Execute the SQL script located at `src/main/resources/Schema.sql` to create the necessary tables.

-3. **Configure the database connection**:

-        - Update the database connection details in `src/main/java/com/estifo/service/DBService.java`.
+3.  **Configure the database connection**:- Update the database connection details in `src/main/java/com/estifo/service/DBService.java`.

-4. **Build the project**:
+4.  **Build the project**: Run the following command to build the project using Maven.

         ```sh
         mvn clean install
         ```

-5. **Deploy the WAR file**:
-        - Deploy the generated WAR file located in the `target` directory to your preferred servlet container (e.g., Apache Tomcat).
+5.  **Deploy the WAR file**: - Deploy the generated WAR file located in the `target` directory to your preferred servlet container (e.g., Apache Tomcat).

 ### Running the Application 🏃